-Refer Homeowners to our Disaster Response Network for Non-Mortgage Assistance
+Refer Homeowners to our Disaster Recovery Counseling Services for Non-Mortgage Assistance

 Our mortgage servicers are vital to disaster relief as the sole source of mortgage assistance for impacted Fannie Mae homeowners.
 But a borrower’s ability to make their loan payments is tied to their broader financial recovery.
-That’s why we offer HUD-approved housing counselors through our Disaster Response Network — to help homeowners with challenging recovery steps, such as filing FEMA, insurance, and SBA claims.
-After providing appropriate mortgage relief, we encourage servicers to refer Fannie Mae homeowners to our Disaster Response Network at 1-877-780-1199.
-Learn more from our FAQs.
+That’s why we offer HUD-approved housing counselors through our disaster recovery counseling service — to help assist homeowners with challenging recovery steps, such as filing FEMA, insurance, and SBA claims.
+After providing appropriate mortgage relief, we encourage servicers to refer Fannie Mae homeowners to disaster recovery counseling at 1-855-HERE2HELP (855-437-3243).

 For guidance on special circumstances related to servicing loans in areas affected by natural disasters or COVID-19, servicers may: